mcleeder/CodeSamples/django_chessapp.md

     return board
 ```

 This helps out the function above.
 Just here for clarity.
-These are Font-Awesome icons code.
+These are the Font-Awesome icon codes that get sent to the template for rendering.

 ```python
 chess_p = {